The Engineering Approach to Dating

 I have some words of advice before we continue.

 A lot of people say oh I’m not ready to start dating yet, or I need to hit certain milestones before dating.
 It doesn’t matter.
 Nobody is ever ready.
-Do not wait.
-You need to start now!
+Do not wait — You need to start now!
 A lifetime goes by quickly, and you don’t want to regret all the missed opportunities years later because you “weren’t ready”.

 Others like to say they’re too busy, too poor, too weird, or too independent to be dating.
-No s***, everyone has something going on.
+No s**t, everyone has something going on.
 If you think dating is important, you make it work — no excuses.
 Dating and self-improvement take time, effort, and mental bandwidth so you have to prioritize.

 In the early stages, do not worry about the dreaded friend zone!
 In fact, I don’t think it’s an issue at all.
 You are out there to meet new people and make friends.
 You are trying to learn, practice, and improve.